 I have a BA in Sociology from Brown University and a Master of Science in Social Work from the University of Texas at Austin.
 I have 8 years of experience including a background in child welfare, adoption, and integrative primary care and behavioral health.
 I utilize cognitive behavioral therapy with clients and integrate other techniques including mindfulness and solution focused techniques.

 I am a Licensed Clinical Social Worker (LICSW).
 I have been working in Washington, DC for over 10 years.
 Much of my professional background has been spent working with adolescents and young adults.
 Most recently I worked with adolescents in a school-based setting helping them work through various mental health challenges including, but not limited to: depression, anxiety, self-esteem, grief & loss, trauma, peer relationships, anger management, behavioral issues and stress.

 As a therapist, I value the therapeutic relationship and provide my clients with a warm, accepting, non-judgmental space.
 I view therapy as a tool to empower individuals as they conquer challenges and overcome feeling stuck or trapped.
 Life can be overwhelming and sometimes it's hard to know where to start.
 As your therapist, I can be there to provide empathy, insights, and tools to help you move in the direction you want to go.
 I am here to collaboratively work with you and help you meet your goals.

-Leena is passionate about serving adults that have endured trauma, sexual abuse, divorce, and other stressful life events.
-She has experience working with matters related to chronic illness, pain, and caregiving.
-Her clinical interest has been focused on working with victims of human and sex trafficking as well as burnout from political activism.
-As a Syrian-American, Leena enjoys discussing identity issues with multicultural and multiracial clients.
+I'm passionate about serving adults that have endured trauma, sexual abuse, divorce, and other stressful life events.
+I have experience working with matters related to chronic illness, pain, and caregiving.
+My clinical interest has been focused on working with victims of human and sex trafficking as well as burnout from political activism.
+As a Syrian-American, I enjoy discussing identity issues with multicultural and multiracial clients.